CrazyCoder/crqt-ng/README.md

 ## Authors and acknowledgment
 The list of contributors can be found in the AUTHORS file.

 This list of authors is obtained from git history using the script tools/getauthors/getauthos.sh.
-The first significant item in the git log is 'Mon Nov 9 16:47:42 2009 +0300', but the project started around 2000, so this list may not be complete.
+The first significant item in the git log is 'Mon Nov 9 16:47:42 2009 +0300', but the project started around 2000, so this list can be incomplete.

 ## License
 This project is released under the [GNU General Public License Version 2](https://opensource.org/licenses/GPL-2.0).
 See LICENSE file.